API Reference

 Piecewise_Function <: UnivariateFunction

-This function contants a vector of locations in the x space and a vector of UnivariateFunctions.
-When evaludated it uses these vectors as a lookup.
+This function contains a vector of locations in the x space and a vector of UnivariateFunctions.
+When evaluated it uses these vectors as a lookup.
 It chooses the correct UnivariateFunction and evaluates it.

 source